Kitware/ParaView/Plugins/GmshReader/README.md

 If a mesh has been partitioned in N parts but both the mesh and solution files have been saved in a single file, rank 0 of the pvserver will load all the data (mesh plus solution), which can be extremely slow and put a high pressure on the memory consumption if the data are heavy.
 If this step succeeds, it is still possible to enjoy the parallelism of the pvserver by redistributing the data amongs the pvserver processes with the D3 filter.

-Side note: The upcoming Gmsh format version 3.0 under development should rely on a parallel IO format which should allow more flexibility in terms of number of mesh part per files.
+Side note: The upcoming Gmsh format version 4.0 under development should rely on a format which will allow more flexibility in terms of number of mesh part per files.

- * The GeometryInfo has three attributes:
+ * The GeometryInfo has one attribute:
-    1. has_piece_entry (0 or 1): Specifies whether the path pattern to the mesh msh file has a file (piece) placeholder.
-                             The piece placeholder ("%06d" in the example above) is automatically  by the update piece number.
-                             Note that the current convention in Gmsh for file IDs includes always 6 digits for better sorting and must be prepadded with 0 accordingly (use %06d instead of %d).
-    2. has_time_entry (0 or 1): Specifies whether the pattern has a time placeholder.
-                            The time placeholder ("%d" in the example above) is replaced by an index specified in the TimeSteps element below.
-                            Use 0 unless the mesh changes with time step through adaptation for instance.
-    3. pattern: This is the pattern used to access the Gmsh mesh, which includes the path (absolute or relative to the mshi file location) and the mesh filename(s).
+    1. path: This is the path used to access the Gmsh mesh (absolute or relative to the mshi file location) and the mesh filename(s).
+Note that three keywords can be used in the path: "[step]", "[partID]" and "[zeroPadPartID]".
+All occurences of "[step]" in the path will be replaced by the time step number(s) specified later in the mshi file.
-            The %d and %06d placeholders in the example above will be replaced by appropriate indices following C++ convention.
+All occurences of "[partID]" in the path will be replaced by the piece id of the mesh part.
-            The first index is time (if specified), the second one is piece.
+All occurences of "[zeroPadPartID]" in the path will be replaced by the piece id of the mesh part, padded with leading zeros in such a way that the total number of digits in the part id number is equal to 6.
+This corresponds to the old numbering format which was in place before Gmsh 4.1.0 was released.

  * The FieldInfo element is optional.
 If not present, the gmsh mesh with no additional data will be displayed.
-If present, FieldInfo contains at least three elements related to the solution data:
+If present, FieldInfo contains a series of paths pointing to the solution files with the follwing xml entry.
-    1. has_piece_entry (0 or 1): same as above.
-    2. has_time_entry (0 or 1): same as above.
-    3. PatternList pattern: This is the pattern used to get the Gmsh solution, which includes the path (absolute or relative to the mshi file location) and the solution filename(s).
+    1. PathList path: This is the path used to get the Gmsh solution, (absolute or relative to the mshi file location) and the solution filename(s).
                         There can be any arbitrary number of Gmsh solution filenames (velocity, pressure, etc).
                         In the examples above. two distinct sets of files are loaded (domainPressure* and domainVelocity*).
-                        All the pfields included in these Gmsh files will be passed to ParaView.
+                        All the fields included in these Gmsh files will be passed to ParaView.
-                        As usual, the %d and %06d placeholders will be replaced by appropriate indices.
-                        The first index is time (if specified), the second one is piece.
+                        Like GeometryInfo, the same keywords "[step]", "[partID]" and "[zeroPadPartID]"  can be used with the same meaning as above.

  * The TimeSteps element contains TimeStep sub-elements.
 Each TimeStep element specifies an index (index_attribute), an index used in the geometry filename pattern (geometry_index), an index used in the field filename pattern (field_index) and a time value (float).
     1. number_of_steps specifies how many steps of your solution you want to visualize.
 These steps can then be visualized sequentially with the ParaView play button (green arrow).